 Research-tested:

 An intervention that was tested in a peer reviewed and funded research study.
-A program may not be as effective once it leaves the research setting if there are changes in parts of the program used, the environment, or the population served.
-However, the program serves as a good starting place.
+A strategy may not be as effective once it leaves the research setting if there are changes in parts of the program used, the environment, or the population served.
+However, the strategy serves as a good starting place.
 Research-tested programs can be found on Step 4 of Cancer Control PLANET (http://cancercontrolplanet.cancer.gov/).
 (National Cancer Institute & Research-Tested Intervention Programs, 2013)

 Risk Factors (Condition Determinant, Predisposing Factor):